Hoyasumii/avengers-endgame/README.md

 THOR: Ma, I have to tell you something.

 FRIGGA (2013): No, son.
 You don't.
-You're here to repa
+You're here to repai